ubc-subbots/software-start-here/README.md

 See 'docker run --help'."
 You might want to launch the docker app before you type in terminal commands.

-# Default Installation Steps in Ubuntu 20.04
+# Steps to Follow in Ubuntu
 ## Git command line tools

 If Git isn't already installed, follow the steps [here.](https://linuxize.com/post/how-to-install-git-on-ubuntu-20-04/)